Ratus Walters

 Ratus Walters (pronounced Ray-tus Walters) is a former NASCAR Grand National Series owner whose career spanned from 1958 to 1964.

 Ratus also goes by goes by the simpler-to-pronounce name Ray Walters.

 Summary

 His employees included drivers like Reds Kagle, Elmo Langley, Larry Frank, Ralph Moody, Jim Reed and Johnny Allen.
-Out of 69 wins, Walters' major speedway victory as an owner came at the 1962 Southern 500, employing Larry Frank as the driver for the event in a 1962 Ford Galaxie.
+Out of 69 starts, Walters' major speedway victory as an owner came at the 1962 Southern 500, employing Larry Frank as the driver for the event in a 1962 Ford Galaxie.
 Johnny Allen was provided by Walters with a 1963 Fastback Ford Galaxie; which ran real fast until it got wreck at Atlanta Motor Speedway.
 During that time there were only four major speedways; Daytona, Charlotte, Atlanta and the grand daddy of them all, Darlington.
 Walters dedicated himself to being an independent stock car owner by helping independent stock car drivers find the proper rides for them.